nxvipin/swvist.github.com/_posts/2012-09-13-naive_parallel_factorial_in_erlang.md

 Product of all the elements in each of the sets in calculated in a separate thread and all these calculations, theoretically, can be done in parallel.
 These sub-products are then multiplied together to get the final factorial.
-The code is avialable [here](https://gist.github.com/3715155).

 I am an Erlang beginner, and this could be very well a sub-optimal implementation.
 Comment and let me know, what you think of it and if you enjoyed reading this, you should follow me on [twitter](http://twitter.com/swvist).